Innovation by Perspective

 I was reading Preet Bharara's Doing Justice and came across a story of criminals who evaded police simply by being too quick, but it was the creativity of an employee, working with items at hand that put a stop to things.

-There were a string of burglaries at a high-end clothing store.
-Every few weeks, criminals were breaking in at night, scooping up armloads of clothes off the racks, and dashing off before the police could arrive.
-They set off the store's alarm, but they knew the cops wouldn't be there for a while, so they were able to flee the scene in time.
+There was a string of burglaries at a high-end clothing store.
+Every few weeks, criminals broke in at night, scooping up armloads of clothes off the racks, and dashing off before the police could arrive.
+They set off the store’s alarm, but they knew the cops wouldn’t be there for a while, so they were able to flee the scene in time.